venturaEffect/the_consciousness_ai/README.md

 4. **Ethical Framework & Safety**

-   We take ethics seriously.
-The system follows Asimov's Three Laws:
+   The system is designed to adhere to Asimov's Three Laws:

    1. No harm to humans through action or inaction
    2. Obey human orders unless conflicting with First Law